blotspot/garmin-device-specs/README.md

 - Checks for and loads any existing device data from `garmin_devices.json`.
 - Scrapes the [Garmin Connect IQ Device Reference](https://developer.garmin.com/connect-iq/device-reference/) for the current device list.
 - Fetches details for new devices and marks missing ones as deprecated.
-- Enriches device data with API levels from the [Compatible Devices](https://developer.garmin.com/connect-iq/compatible-devices/) page.
+- Fetches the API levels from the [Compatible Devices](https://developer.garmin.com/connect-iq/compatible-devices/) page, since it is not available in the details page.
 - Saves updated data to JSON and Markdown files.

+> [!NOTE]
+> At worst, the script issues a call for every device if no `garmin_devices.json` is present.
+At best, it's only the device-reference if no new device is found.

 ## License